INCOME TAX TIPS

 Ace Tax and Realty would like to remind you that for taxpayers covered by a pension plan at work, the modified adjusted gross income limit for deducting traditional IRA contributions has increased.
 A couple filing married filing jointly whose income is between $75,000 and $85,000 can take a partial deduction this year.
 Single taxpayers (including head of household filers) making between $50,000 and $60,000 can take a partial deduction.
 The contribution limit for 2006 is $4,000 ($5,000 if age 50 or older).

-CASUALTY AND THEFT LOSSES FOR PERSONAL PROPERTY
+PERSONAL CASUALTY AND THEFT LOSSES NO LONGER DEDUCTIBLE.

 Ace Tax and Realty would like to remind you that the maximum adoption credit and exclusion amount is $13,260.
 The full $13,260 credit will be allowed for adopting a special needs child, regardless of whether the taxpayer has qualifying expenses.